-If you are worried about someone knowing that you have visited a website for advice there are a few different ways to remove this from your browser history and generally stay safe online.
+If you are worried about someone knowing that you have visited a website for advice around domestic abuse there are a few different ways to remove your 'tracks' from your browser history and generally stay safe online.

-All leading web browsers have a 'private browsing' mode that, once enabled, saves nothing about your activity on your computer in that browsing window.
+All major web browsers have a 'private browsing' mode that, once enabled, saves nothing about your activity on your computer in that browsing window.

-The following videos give advice on private browsing on a mobile device:
+These videos also give advice on private browsing on a mobile device:

 Deleting your browsing history